MiskaWasTaken/CryptNet/readme.md

 ### Security

-Please report any security issues to `hello@darkwire.io`.
+Please report any security issues to `coming soon`.

 ### How it works